fransiskusalvin/NumpyGroup_JC_DS_12_FinalProject/README.md

 - Visualization
 - Insight & Conclusion

+**Business Questions**
+- What features which have impact to SEGMENT?

 **EDA SUMMARY:**
 - BALANCE has low impact to SEGMENT
 - PURCHASES has low impact to SEGMENT